The problem: We normally think of procrastination as inherently bad. When we do it, we feel a sense of shame.

 When you’re trying to become an active procrastinator and finish something personal, deadlines are hard to maintain because they aren’t real—no one’s holding your feet to the fire.
 This is where accountability comes into play.
 You need someone and/or something to keep you on the right track.

 Unfortunately, just telling someone about your deadline isn’t enough.
-Most research suggests that talking about your goals may actually be detrimental to real progress because most people associate discussion with real progress (which, of course, it isn’t).
+In fact, just talking about your goals may be detrimental to real progress because most people associate discussion with real progress (it isn’t).

 So, you need something more.
 You need a real consequence, something punitive.
 And the best consequences are automatic—they punish you automatically if you don’t follow through.